 - ‘tenancy agreements’ are now referred to as ‘residential rental agreements’.

-For information about the introduction of the reforms, visit the Latest News section on the Consumer Affairs Victoria website
+For information about the changes to renting laws, visit the Consumer Affairs Victoria website

 Visit the Engage Victoria website to read more about the consultation and review that led to the tenancy law reforms.